sistemicorp/p01-upyrpc/README.md

 2. There are debug prints available on the MicroPython side, they look like this,

 ```
 self._debug("testing message", 164, __DEBUG_FILE, "version")  # note line number is manually set
 ```
 You can see this line in `upyrpc_main.py` line 164.
-And if you run the cli with verbosity set, you will see this debug line printed,
+And if you run the CLI with verbosity set, you will see this debug line printed (PYBOARD_DEBUG),

 ```
 $ python3 UPYRPC_cli.py --port /dev/ttyACM0 -v misc --200